 Games, Game-based learning and Gamification

 Whether you’re a teacher or a student, using games and game-based strategies is a great way to learn.
-It’s that one sure-fire answer to the question: “What will most interest students?”
+It’s that one sure-fire answer to the question: “What will engage students?”
 The Chronos Timeline playing-card game posted last year has already inspired several consultants, teachers and LEARN community partners to start developing their own games, and strategies and technologies to help students themselves create and share their own games are already available.
 Check out the latest fun ways to learn and review history in the elementary program below.

-Also, for some great info on gamification, on game-based learning, and on other related strategies, you might also want to read some of our blog entries!
+Also, for some great info on gamification, game-based learning, and on other related strategies, you might also want to read some of our blog entries!

 - All Fun and Games: Gamifying a Language Classroom

 - Beyond the Textbook: Gamifying Classroom Management

 - 10 Years Later: Is Creativity Still Being Killed in Schools?

 And finally, consider how Design-Thinking can help in Game Creation in Social Sciences:

 How to make one: Design-Thinking and Game Creation